-Kirkland is a medium-sized city located in the state of Washington.
-With a population of 87,281 people and 15 constituent neighborhoods, Kirkland is the 20th largest community in Washington.
+Kirkland is a larger medium-sized city located in the state of Washington.
+With a population of 92,107 people and 19 constituent neighborhoods, Kirkland is the 12th largest community in Washington.

 Kirkland home prices are not only among the most expensive in Washington, but Kirkland real estate also consistently ranks among the most expensive in America.